 - Our students gain 1200 hours of supervised clinical experience within an established teaching clinic, seeing approximately 50 new patients.

-- You’ll graduate with a solid grounding in business development.
+- You’ll graduate with a solid grounding in personal and business development.

 - Our international links provide a wide range of professional opportunities for graduates.